Kylie Platt: Marriage to David Platt

+Friendship with Eva Price

+In July 2011, Lane revealed that Kylie will start a friendship with Eva Price (Catherine Tyldesley).
+Lane said Eva would feature in "lighter" storylines with Kylie and that viewers will see a happy side to Kylie as Eva "becomes her sidekick".
+She also added that herself and Tyldesley are a "nightmare" on set saying that they "laugh a lot".

 Affair with Nick Tilsley

 Producers created an infidelity story for the character which involved David's half-brother Nick Tilsley (Ben Price).
 David discovers the truth but decides not to let Kylie know.
 Shepherd told Alison Gardner from What's on TV that David thinks if he confronts Kylie their relationship will end.
 He has to decide who should be punished for the affair.
 He decides that Nick is to blame and if he is to get revenge on him then Kylie must remain oblivious.
 He then contemplates committing suicide and then vandalises Nick's flat.
 The actor concluded that David could forgive Kylie for her infidelity.

 David begins by sending poison pen letters to Nick's wife Leanne Battersby (Jane Danson), which state that Nick is having an affair.
 Nick realises David is behind the letters.
 Price told Kilkelly (Digital Spy) his character panics and becomes annoyed.
 Nick is arrogant to his actions and believes David will just forgive him because they are related.
 He then tells David that they should discuss the affair with Kylie and move on.
 Price explained that David is worried that Kylie will feel betrayed he knew all along and does not want her to leave him.
 He decides he must stop Nick and grabs the steering wheel and causes a car crash.
 Price believed David was not trying to murder Nick, just prevent him from contacting Kylie.

 Kylie begins to suspect that David intentionally caused the crash out of revenge.
 Kylie gain evidence and confronts David over his scheming at Lily's christening.
 Filipa Jodelka of The Guardian observed that "David's family went on to pronounce him wicked and cast him out into darkness."
 Writers kept the paternity of Kylie's baby a secret up until birth.
 On-screen the child, named Lily, has a paternity test taken in which it is revealed that David is her biological father.
 David then boasts about the result to Nick to cause further trouble.
 Producer Stuart Blackburn said that he used the story to "push Kylie to the edge".
 It also created the opportunity for writers to revisit David's bad persona.
 He said the revelation damages their relationship but his team were keeping the possibility of the pair reuniting.
 Kylie is angry at herself and David.
 Blackburn explained "in her head she's a screw-up, and she'll be furious with herself for imagining she could ever have a normal life.
 If there's hope for Kylie and David, they must accept each other for who they really are."